John Arundel Barnes: Academic work

 John A. Barnes, among others, is known to be the first to use the concept of social networks in a scientific context.
 This was in 1954, in the article "Class and Committees in a Norwegian Island Parish", in which he presented the result of nearly two years of fieldwork in Bremnes on Bømlo, Norway.
 His anthropological studies ranged from New Guinea to Norway.
 His interests and writings extended across the social and political sciences and beyond.

+Barnes was offered a fellowship at Churchill College, Cambridge by Dick Tizard.